kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 ## Deploying your application to the internet

-You can either deploy using GitHub pages or Heroku.
+You can either deploy using [GitHub pages](#a-deployment-to-github-pages) or [Heroku](#b-deploying-to-heroku).
+GitHub pages is the simplest option, but it cannot run a database.
+If you want to include a database, you need to use Heroku or a similar service

 ### A. Deployment to GitHub Pages